 The easiest way to cut long grass is by using a string trimmer or weed eater to gradually trim the top layer of the grass.
 This prevents overloading the mower and allows for more manageable cutting.

-How do I cut long grass in my backyard?
+How do I mow an overgrown backyard?

 1. Use a trimmer or weed eater to cut the top layer of the grass in sections.